mciver83/html-css-keyframes-guided/README.md

 ## Project Summary

-In this project, we will learn how to create a side drawer that appears when clicking on a menu button.
-Since this module only covers HTML & CSS, I will show you a way to create a drawer with only HTML & CSS.
-There are other ways of creating a drawer using JavaScript as well.
+In this project, we will use css `@keyframes` to create a couple of cool animations.
+I think you are really going to like this project!

 ## Steps